Things to do

 Marine waters adjacent to Bowling Green Bay National Park are internationally significant and are protected in the Great Barrier Reef World Heritage Area.
 Zones in the two marine parks—the Great Barrier Reef Coast and Great Barrier Reef—provide a balanced approach to protecting the marine and intertidal environments while allowing recreational and commercial use.
 Check zoning information and maps before entering or conducting any activities in the marine parks.

+Fishing is permitted in the tidal creeks in the Cape Cleveland and Bowling Green Bay sections of the national park.
 Fisheries regulations apply—information on bag and size limits, restricted species and seasonal closures is available from the Department of Agriculture and Fisheries.

 Bowling Green Bay National Park offers excellent opportunities for viewing wildlife.
-The diversity of landscape and vegetation supports a large and varied population of birds, including migrants such as the channel-billed cuckoo.
+The diversity of landscapes and vegetation supports a large and varied population of birds, including migrants such as the channel-billed cuckoo.
 Male scarlet honeyeaters make a colourful subject for keen photographers.
 Agile wallabies and allied rock-wallabies are common.
 At night, common brushtail possums can be spotted patrolling the area.
 If you are lucky you may even see a rufous bettong.
 Never feed any animals, including fish and turtles, as it can affect their health and alter the natural population balance.
 Ensure that your food is securely packed away out of animals' reach.

 Throughout much of the year the buzzing resonance of cicadas dominates the park.
 Their empty skins can be found on rough-barked trees.